 - Add more than one item (unless necessary)

-This example shows an item that relates to the entire workspace, so it is on the left.
+This example shows an item contributed by the GitHub Pull Requests and Issues extension.
+It relates to the entire workspace, so it is placed on the left.

 Progress Status Bar item